MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 ```

-This adds a `listener` object called *myListener* which is of a `TextWriterTraceListener` type and outputs its messages to a log file titled *TextWriterOutput*.
+This adds a `listener` object called *myListener* which is of a `TextWriterTraceListener` type and outputs the messages to a log file titled *TextWriterOutput*.

 Use the Trace class to output text to the file.